golharam/cohort-matcher/README.md

 The basic workflow consists of:
 1. Construct a bamsheet, using analysisScripts/parseManifest.R
+   - This will create a bamsheet and sample-to-subject file, both required inputs to cohort-matcher.

 2. Genotype all the samples to be compared.
    script: genotypeSamples.py
 3. Compare the genotypes of each sample against the genotypes of all the other samples.